What This Article Covers

 Every consulting company is filled with frustrated senior managers and new partners who do not yet have an account of their own.
 To stay a partner in a consulting company, you need to have a billable structure underneath you, billing to a client or several clients.
 This means you must have clients that are “yours.”
 Every new client is essentially a niche for a new partner or senior manager (to become partner) to support their salary.
 So every new project the firm lands is essentially a promotion and the partner managing the account, and more income for the senior partners that receive their cut.
 The major consulting companies are a tiered income transfer scheme.
 Clients pay more for a partner when the partner bills hours to the account.
 However, when it comes to paying out salary, a subsidy is given to the partners, moving money from the lower tiers to the upper tiers.
 This is covered in the post.

 The Marin County case shows that the general statements regarding how “fantastic” and “unique” the consulting company says that it is, are legally meaningless.
-Deloitte, and others have the right to claim any capability and then drop off whatever resources they like, regardless of their skill level, and they cannot be sued for this.
+Deloitte, and others, according to this court’s opinion have the right to claim any capability and then drop off whatever resources they like, regardless of their skill level, and they cannot be sued for this.
 Since they cannot be sued for this, we can expect all of the major consulting companies to have this type of puffery in their RFPs.
-Clearly the best approach is to ignore it.
+Clearly, the best approach is to ignore it.

 One thing that hurt Marin County, is that they did not have people inside who were qualified to ascertain the skill level of the Deloitte consultants that were brought to the project.
-True, Deloitte allegedly bought off one person (with a significant pay increase and a job offer) inside of Marin County to sign off on the budget, a project auditor for the County.
-However, Marin County could have averted what Deloitte did to them by employing a few independent consultants to evaluate the work done by Deloitte along the way.
+True, Deloitte allegedly offered the project auditor a significant pay increase and a job offer, which that project controller took, inside of Marin County to sign off on the budget.
+However, Marin County could have averted what happened by employing a few independent consultants to evaluate the work done by Deloitte along the way.
 This could have allowed Deloitte to be removed from the project earlier in the process, recovering the project, and preventing the necessity for such an expensive lawsuit.